Spending time with your dog is one of the joys of dog ownership.

 As a Puppy, It Wasn’t Taught To

 Even if you did not instruct your canine not to do it as a puppy, it might have picked up on the fact that it is acceptable to chew your hands or arms later on.

 If you don’t teach your dog to behave in a particular manner, it will act by its desires.
 Behaving in the way you expect is not likely to be the case.
 Because of this, even though it’s an adult, it would benefit from training.

 You Have Unintentionally Reinforced the Behavior

 It may be doing this because it gets rewarded when it chews your hands or arms, which should stop.

 If you try to reward it with things like more attention, sweets, or toys it does, it may become more motivated to do it to receive those rewards.

 Rewarding it for not biting your hands is a better strategy.
 In addition, it would be helpful if we could try to anticipate it and avoid it from doing so, as well as avoid encouraging it when it does so, as we will explore in the following sections.

 Your dog may do it due to a medical problem.
 Another indicator is that when your dog is tired or sick, the dog may stretch a lot.

 How to Stop Your Dog from Biting Your Hands

-Prevention is usually the best remedy to almost any problem when it comes to puppies because most dogs chew on their hands out of boredom.
+Prevention is usually the best remedy to almost any problem regarding puppies because most dogs chew on their hands out of boredom.

 Taking the necessary steps to ensure that their physiological requirements are addressed will go a long way toward eliminating unwanted chewing.